 - Registration for these events is FREE.
 Please go to the link provided and click on "schedule of events" on the left side of the page to find the event and register.
 For non-TTU personnel please contact the TLPDC at (806) 742-0133 to register.
 Link to register: http://www.tlpd.ttu.edu/home/index.asp

 For more information please contact Tricia Earl, Coordinator

 "Hands of Hope Drive" October 1, 2013 - November 15, 2013

-The Women's Studies Program (drop off in DOAK Hall RM 125) is the campus location participating in the collection of items to help benefit
+The Women's & Gender Studies (drop off in DOAK Hall RM 125) is the campus location participating in the collection of items to help benefit

 those that reside at Women's Protective Services feel loved and at home.

 - Mattress Protectors, Covers, Towels

 - Cleaning Supplies